 In 1867, a young Irishman named Robert Tomlinson landed in Victoria to begin his new life as a medical missionary in northern BC.
-Over the next thirty years, Tomlinson would work together with the First Nations people to advocate for land rights and establish a utopian village called Meanskinisht.
+Over the next thirty years, Tomlinson would work together with the First Nations people to advocate for land rights and establish a village called Meanskinisht.

 Though Tomlinson came to Canada with little prior knowledge of First Nations’ people, he had experienced colonialism firsthand in Ireland.
 Since the 1800 Acts of Union, Ireland was ruled by its English neighbours.
 Anti-Irish racism fuelled their policies, including national schools that taught only in English and preferential treatment for English Protestant farmers over their Irish Catholic counterparts.
 The English government also chose to withhold aid during the initial years of the Great Famine.
 The Famine killed over a million people and drove another million to emigrate between 1845 and 1849.
-Tomlinson left Ireland just as civil unrest was rising — and arrived in another colony.
+Tomlinson left Ireland just as civil unrest was rising — only to arrive in another colony.

 Reserves were introduced as a form of government-sanctioned displacement, and are still controversial today.
 While they may offer some benefits, including distinct political and legal status for First Nations residents, they also represent the carving up of traditional territories and attempted assimilation.
 First Nations groups were confined — through treaties in Eastern Canada and often less formally in the west — to small portions of their original territories.
 This was done in order to introduce agriculture and European ways of life on reserves, while freeing up more land for white settlement.